Lake Region Takes Root Community Garden

 - Construction of the Pergola (thanks to Home Depot Foundation)

-- Paver Patio at the Pergola (thanks to Home Depot Foundation & Noon Rotary)
+- Paver Patio at the Pergola (thanks to Home Depot Foundation and Noon Rotary).

-- Placement & Planting of 22 re-purposed raised bed gardens (from the Otter Garden)
+- Placement and planting of 22 re-purposed raised bed gardens (from the Otter Garden).

-- Construction of several additional gardens (thanks to service clubs, boy scouts & girl scouts)
+- Construction of several additional gardens (thanks to service clubs, boy scouts and girl scouts).

-What: Lake Region Healthcare along with other community partners is growing foods for families having difficulty accessing healthy foods such as fruits and vegetables through a project called Lake Region Takes Root.
+What: Lake Region Healthcare, along with other community partners, is growing food for families having difficulty accessing healthy foods, such as fruits and vegetables, through a project called Lake Region Takes Root.

-This initiative was developed to meet a specific need identified through the 2012 Community Health Assessment conducted by Lake Region Healthcare and Otter Tail County Public Health which indicated families with children under 21 years of age are concerned about the ability to access fresh fruits and vegetables at affordable prices.
-A 1.5 acre parcel of land was donated to Lake Region Healthcare to make an impact on health.
-Using this resource to grow local whole foods is a natural fit with our organization's vision & commitment to improving community health.
+This initiative was developed to meet a specific need identified through the 2012 Community Health Assessment conducted by Lake Region Healthcare and Otter Tail County Public Health, which indicated families with children under 21 years of age are concerned about the ability to access fresh fruits and vegetables at affordable prices.
+A 1.5 acre parcel of land located at 260 Kennedy Park Circle in Fergus Falls was donated to Lake Region Healthcare to make an impact on health.
+Using this resource to grow local whole foods is a natural fit with our organization's vision and commitment to improving community health.

 The project is equally about community education.
-The facility will be a place where people of all ages can learn the value of foods, importance of nutrient dense foods and experience a variety of growing methodologies aimed at inspiring residents to grow a portion of their own foods.
-Educators, master gardeners, dietitians, and other wellness experts will use the facility for hands on learning & educational opportunities.
+The facility is designed to be a place where people of all ages can learn the value of foods and the importance of nutrient-dense foods and experience a variety of growing methodologies aimed at inspiring residents to grow a portion of their own foods.
+Educators, master gardeners, dietitians and other wellness experts use the facility for hands-on learning and educational opportunities.

 Who: Foods grown at the site will be used to serve Women Infant's and Children's (WIC) clients of Otter Tail County.
-Any overage of foods will be donated to organizations such as Fergus Falls Community Food Shelf.
-The development of the site, planting, maintenance, harvesting and distribution activities will be a collaboration of partnerships with individuals and organizations that are committed to improving our local foods system.
+Any overage of foods will be donated to area food shelf organizations.
+The development of the site, planting, maintenance, harvesting and distribution activities is a collaboration of partnerships with individuals and organizations that are committed to improving our local foods system.

-Why: Chronic disease for such things as heart disease, cancer, and diabetes accounts for an estimated 75 percent of all health care spending in the U.S.
+Why: Care for chronic disease, such as heart disease, cancer and diabetes, accounts for an estimated 75 percent of all healthcare spending in the U.S.